pavelkraleu/grid-fin-carnival/README.md

 # Grid Fin Carnival Mask 🎭

 This is a carnival mask to be worn on an arm, so you can be Falcon 9 🚀.
-This work is based on [this model](https://www.printables.com/model/142891-grid-fin-spacex-falcon-9) of SpaceX Grid fin.
+This work is based on [this model](https://www.printables.com/model/142891-grid-fin-spacex-falcon-9) of SpaceX Grid fin created by [Tim O'Brien](https://github.com/t413).

 I modified the [STL model](https://www.printables.com/model/142891-grid-fin-spacex-falcon-9) from Printables in OpenSCAD to have the round part which wraps round the arm with a groove to hold the rubber band.